content hub

 First and foremost, one of the key principles of lead nurturing is that responsive businesses win more clients.
 The longer your leads wait for a response, the more time your competitors have to swoop in and make their offer to them.

-Make it a priority to call back, email back, text back, or get in touch with your lead however they contacted you (think: all those various social media handles you’ve got) as soon as you receive a response from them.
-The faster you can respond to your lead, the better.
-In fact, following up with leads within the first minute of their contact increases lead conversion rates by almost 400%.
+Make it a priority to call back, email back, text back or get in touch with your lead however they contacted you as soon as you receive their inquiry.
+The faster you respond, the better — delays give competitors the opening to engage first.

-Although it can be easy to miss a call or lose track of an email in the inbox abyss, you don’t want to miss out on any potential opportunities.
-That’s why it's essential to make sure someone is available to answer the phone, gather the relevant data from a lead, and either connect them with you or provide you with the notes so you can follow up later.
+Make sure someone is always available to answer the phone, gather the relevant data from a lead, and either connect them with you or provide you with the notes so you can follow up later.

 2. Segment your list of leads

-To ensure you convey the proper messaging to a lead that will pique their interest, you must be aware of where they are in the sales funnel.
-Some of your leads might be ready to buy, while others may still be on the fence.
+To ensure you convey the right messaging to a lead, you must be aware of where they are in the sales funnel.
+Some leads may be ready to buy, while others are still on the fence.

-That’s where list segmentation comes in.
-You should segment your lead lists and assign the lead status as hot, warm, or cold.
-You can determine your lead status based on the lead source, your prior interactions with them, and their interactions with your website.
+Segment your lead lists and assign each lead a status as hot, warm or cold.
+You can determine lead status based on the lead source, prior interactions and their engagement with your website.

 Segment Your Leads